rickyricko302/cineverse/README.md

 # Cineverse

-Application for search movies from API TMDB.
+Flutter Application for search movies from API TMDB.

 ## Fitur